 The Stuff Sweet Dreams Are Made of...

-The ideal bed sheet, in my mind, is one that can give you years of comfortable, reliable use without excessive pilling that’s not only unsightly, but annoyingly nubby to the touch.
+The ideal bed sheet is one that can give you years of comfortable, durable use without excessive pilling.

-We paid attention to that detail when we created my Certified Organic Cotton Bedding.
-By using yarns that are ring spun (versus open end) compact yarns, there are fewer short fibers on the surface that can contribute to pilling.
+We had your comfort in mind when we created our SITO™ Organic Cotton Sheets and Pillow Case Sets.
+By using ring-spun (versus open end) compact yarns, there are fewer short fibers on the surface that can contribute to pilling.

-Sateen fabrics, like what we’ve used for my Certified Organic Cotton Bedding, are usually a little thicker and more tightly woven to create a luminous sheen and silky smooth surface.
+Sateen fabrics, like what we’ve used for our Certified Organic Cotton Sheets and Pillow Case Sets, are usually a little thicker and more tightly woven to create a luminous sheen and silky, smooth surface.

-My GOTS–Certified Organic Cotton Sheets meet all the requirements for a high-quality sheet: certified organic cotton, a tight sateen weave, longer fibers, and a true 300-thread-count.
+Our SITO™ Organic Cotton Sheets meet all the requirements for a high-quality sheet: certified organic cotton, a tight sateen weave, longer fibers and a true 300-thread-count.

 There’s nothing like stepping out of the shower and wrapping yourself in certified organic luxury…